 Brains On!® is a science podcast for curious kids and adults from American Public Media.
 Co-hosted each week by kid scientists and reporters from public radio, we ask questions ranging from the science behind sneezing to how to translate the purr of cats, and go wherever the answers take us. @Brains_On

 Pollen, peanuts, dust mites.
 These things aren't poisonous - so why do some people's bodies act like they are?
-In this episode, we'll find out what happens during an allergic reaction and hear about new treatments.
+In this episode, we'll find out what happens during an allergic reaction, explore why only some people have allergies and hear about new treatments.
 Plus: a brand new Moment of Um answers the question "Why do sunsets have so many colors?" and we'll read a new group of listeners to be added to the Brains Honor Roll!
 Brains On is sponsored today by Acer Swift 5 (visit acer.com, click on "...more

 Sounds abound all around.
 Do you think your ears are up to the task?
 We have an episode chock full of nothing but mystery sounds to challenge and stretch your listening powers.
-(Also, did you hear that the Brains On! store is open?
+Also, did you hear that the Brains On store is open?
 We couldn't be happier with the t-shirts and other goodies we have to offer.
-Have a look!)
-Spoiler alert below this photo!
-Proceed with caution!
-Monty Fresco/Getty Images January 1926: A cat wearing headphones to listen to a radio.
-A...more
+Have a look! brainson.org/shop Brains On is sponsored today by ButcherBox.
+Go to butcherbox.com/brainson and enter "BRAINSON" at checkout squarespace.com enter offer code BRAINSON

 Sometimes we're in the mood for a good story, so we're turning our show over to Circle Round this week.
 It's a podcast produced by WBUR in Boston that tells folktales from around the world.
 These stories are funny, surprising, suspenseful and downright charming.
 Here's one we think you'll dig.
 It stars a kid who loves making jokes, so you know it's up our alley.
 In the meantime, we're hard at work on some exciting new episodes -- including a brand new show.
 We'll be able to tell you more about i...more